smaddlsoft/documentation/content/applications/productivity/documents.rst

 :guilabel:`Note`, if needed.
 Then, click :guilabel:`Request`.
 A placeholder for the missing document is created in the workspace.

-When your document is available, click the placeholder to upload it.
+When your document is available, click the placeholder to upload it in its stead.
+By default, you are set as the document :guilabel:`Owner`, and the requested person is set as the :guilabel:`Contact`.

 You can see all missing documents by going to the **Activity** view and to the :guilabel:`Requested Document` column.